 We’ll meet at the Hotel Bougainvillea, a lovely property set amid lush gardens in Santo Domingo de Heredia, surrounded by coffee fields on the outskirts of San José.
 A shuttle runs to and from the capital for early arrivers who may wish to explore downtown San José.
 We’ll meet this evening for dinner and spend the night away from the noisy bustle of the city.
-Spend the night at Hotel Bougainvillea, Santo Domingo.
+Spend the night in Santo Domingo.

 We’ll journey this morning to Santa Bárbara de Heredia and Finca Rosa Blanca, an organic coffee plantation where we’ll learn first-hand about traditional coffee production, cupping, etc. The setting is lovely, and we may get to meet with the finca owner, Glenn Jampol—a close friend of Christopher’s—and perhaps even visit the finca’s photogenic boutique hotel.
 Then we head east to Sibú Chocolate, an artisanal chocolate producer and café where we’ll lunch, followed by, a fascinating presentation about chocolate culture.
-Spend the night Santo Domingo.
+Spend the night in Santo Domingo.

 A short distance north of our hotel, the community of Barva is one of the most historic towns in the highlands, famous also for its huge mascaras (masks).
 We’ll visit the basilica then photograph at a mask-making workshop.
 We then wind through the coffee fields westward to Sarchí, Costa Rica’s premier artisan center.
 Here we’ll photograph at the only taller (workshop) still making Costa Rica’s iconic painted carretas (ox-carts), which it does in the traditional manner, powered by a giant waterwheel.
 We overnight amid coffee fields in the highlands near Llano Bonito.

 This morning we pass through the village of Las Juntas de Abangares and climb back into the Meseta Central.
 We’ll take advantage of any opportunities to photograph as we meander past dairy farms to reach Monteverde.
 Founded by U.S. Quakers in the 1950s, this world-famous mountain community, and its sister community of Santa Elena, is the gateway to several cloud forest reserves and is today a center for adventure activities.
 We’ll have the afternoon free to explore the community at leisure.
-We’ll spend the night at Poco a Poco Hotel, in Santa Elena.
+Overnight in Santa Elena.